stankolubomir/composer/doc/articles/authentication-for-private-packages.md

 }
 ```

-## Inline http-custom-headers
+## Inline custom-headers

-### Manual inline http-custom-headers
+### Manual inline custom-headers

-For the inline http-custom-headers authentication method, the custom headers are defined directly
+For the inline custom-headers authentication method, the custom headers are defined directly
 in your `composer.json` file as part of the repository configuration.

 ```shell